Students have two lessons a week and during each year they will work on the following projects:

 Pupils will study the industrial aspects of safety and hygiene in food production.
 The emphasis in practical work is on independence.
 Pupils will make a range of healthy main meals and desserts using a variety of skills, following recipes and time plans.
 They are encouraged to adapt recipes to meet healthy eating guidelines and their own likes and dislikes.
 Evaluations should show that they can make adaptations to improve a recipe.
 Pupils will use findings from food product analysis to help design their own recipes.
 A final group task will enable gifted and talented pupils to show their leadership skills.

-In year 9 students have the opportunity to expand on their previous practical and electronics experience by producing a small music amplifier and its housing.
+In Year 9 students have the opportunity to expand on their previous practical and electronics experience by producing a small music amplifier and its housing.
 This improves their electronics understanding and allows more design freedom and problem solving tasks when creating the housing.
 The housing can be produced from a multitude of materials which are only restricted by the students imagination.

 Students work in teams. following 'The Apprentice' idea and decide on a team identity and target maket.
 They then design and make individual products suitable for their chosen market.
 Students select from hats. shorts and toys.
 To make these products requires greater accuracy and precision in all areas of their practical skills.
 The focus of this project is to produce a high quality marketable product.

 Students in Year 9 Graphics will complete an electronic folio of graphics work, which will give them a clear idea of the style of coursework expected at GCSE Graphics level.
 During the project they will design their own festival and it’s branding.
 They will use traditional advertising as well as exploring more modern marketing techniques to build a professional marketing strategy for their festival, aimed clearly at their target audience.
 They will use professional standard 2D software to create the brand style as well as a large range of advertising and marketing materials.
 Students will be encouraged to produce challenging and original graphics throughout this project and they will also develop their analysis and evaluative skills.